WanjohiChristopher/Data_Structures_Queue-Stacks_Python_Implementation/README.md

-### Data structures (A particular way of organizing data/ storing data)
+### Data structures
+-A particular way of organizing data/ storing data

- A program comprises of a data structre and algorithm and each algorithmn must have a data structure.
+-A program comprises of a data structre and algorithm and each algorithmn must have a data structure.

- An algorithm is a finite series of steps followed when exceuting a program.
+-An algorithm is a finite series of steps followed when exceuting a program.

 # Types data structures

  1. Primitive

  2. Non-primitive

  Abstract data strutures, queue, stack, list, set, dictionary, array, linked list, trees, tuple